 Learn about Bridger’s World Record Snowfall in 2003

-Bozeman Cross Country Skiing 2019-2020: Check the Bozeman Grooming Report from Bridger Ski Foundation
+Bozeman Cross Country Skiing 2023: Bozeman Grooming Report from Bridger Ski Foundation

-All About Crosscut Mountain Sports Center – Skate and Cross Country Skiing Near Bozeman
+About Crosscut Mountain Sports Center – Where To Cross Country Ski Near Bozeman

 Crosscut Mountain Sports Center has a 27 km scenic trail system, on both private and US Forest Service (USFS) lands, which winds through terrain well-suited to all abilities.

 The trails are professionally groomed for both classic cross country skiing and skate skiing.
 And in the summer bring your mountain bike because Crosscut has excellent mountain biking and may continue hosting the Bash, a national mountain bike race.

 - To access both trail systems at Highland Glen/Sunset Hills, and Lindley Park Nordic Ski Trails, just NE of Bozeman Deaconess Hospital, park at the Ellis Street Softball Complex, at the corner of Highland Boulevard and Ellis Street. (intersection map) (no dogs)